The term "Heart Healthy" gets thrown around a lot like it's common knowledge, but do you really know what that means?

 - Check the ingredients label for packaged food items

-In short, heart healthy eating is all about balance - opting for more nutrient dense, heart healthy options while cutting back on everything else.
-Additionally, heart healthy eating is also most effective when included as part of an overall healthy lifestyle that emphasizes weight management, exercise, and overall wellbeing.
+In short, heart-healthy eating is all about balance - opting for more nutrient-dense, heart-healthy options while cutting back on everything else.
+Additionally, heart-healthy eating is most effective when included as part of an overall healthy lifestyle that emphasizes weight management, exercise, and overall wellbeing.

-Taking steps to improve your diet and health doesn't have to feel complicated or overwhelming either.
+Taking steps to improve your diet and health doesn't have to feel stressful either.
 Start with small goals and find habits that work for you personally and then keep at it.

-Here's some key steps and habits to work on to help you to get started on a heart healthy eating plan:
+Here are some key tips and habits to work on to help you to get started on a heart-healthy eating plan: